 Key benefits:

-For small spaces under 150 square feet, rack-integrated storage maximizes efficiency.
+For small spaces under 150 square feet, rack-integrated storage makes good use of what you have.

 Overhead and Ceiling Storage